ra79sta/Ethereum-Vault-React-app/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

-### Using Web3.Js Library
+### Using web3.js Library

-Connection with block chain using web3 library
+Connection with ethereum blockchain using web3 library

 `npm install web3`

 ### Using Infura api

-For connection with block chain
+For connection with blockchain